─CURRICULUM

 Chances of Explanation: Causal Explanation in the Social, Medical, and Physical

 Sciences.
 Princeton University Press, l989.
-(Paperback edition,
+Paperback

-1992) [Portions reprinted in Scientific
+2014.
+[Portions reprinted in Scientific

 Inquiry, Robert Klee (ed).
+Oxford: Oxford

-Oxford: Oxford University Press].
+University Press].

 ARTICLES: